capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 #### Question process
 - The application's questions flow will be:
-  - Select question and prompt user to answer on digital whiteboard.
+  - Select a question and prompt the user to answer on the digital whiteboard.
-  - After user is finished, application will prompt user to orally explain their thought process.
+  - After the user is finished, the application will prompt the user to explain their thought process orally.
-  - After user is done explaining, AI assistant will analyze work and give feedback.
+  - After the user is done explaining, the AI assistant will analyze the work and give feedback.

 #### Digital whiteboard
 - The application will allow users to write out answers to the problems
-- Whiteboard will include the following features:
+- The Whiteboard will include the following features:
   - Pencil tool.
   - Eraser tool, clear screen.
   - Undo/redo of draw strokes.

 #### Speech to text
-- The application will transcribe the user's speech for use in problem solving analysis.
+- The application will transcribe the user's speech for use in problem-solving analysis.

 #### AI assistant
 - The application will feature an AI assistant that will interface with the openAI API to:
-   - Analyze user's handwriting and code.
+   - Analyze the user's handwriting and code.
    - Analyze the user's solutions for correctness and logic.
    - Analyze the user's thought process and approach to solving questions.
-   - Give feedback on user's weaknesses.
+   - Give feedback on the user's weaknesses.
    - Give hints/feedback during questions when requested by the user based on work done already.

 <!-- The user may request hints from the assistant during mock interviews when